 When Prince Charles proposed to Princess Diana in 1981, there was little doubt that the world’s eyes would be on the engagement ring.
 And the ring itself was simply stunning: a 12 carat Ceylon oval sapphire jewel surrounded by fourteen solitaire diamonds and set on white gold.

 Some controversy was stirred when that ring was later handed down to the late Princess’ oldest son William, who proposed to Kate Middleton with it.
 Critics perhaps felt that such an iconic ring should not be worn by anyone else, while others appreciated it as a tribute to Princess Diana.

 But now, thanks once again at least in part to the royal family, there’s yet another trend sweeping engagement rings–only this time, that trend comes with a slight twist.

 Enter Prince Harry, the younger son of the late Princess Diana of Wales, who married Meghan Markle just five months ago and now are expecting their first child together.
 He proposed to Meaghan not with a white gold, but a yellow gold ring, noting that it’s Megan’s favorite precious metal.

-While we’d expect an increase in demand, if we follow the Kate Middleton example, for yellow gold rings, something a little bit unusual has happened: an interest in the style, but not the same metal, as Markle’s ring.
+While we’d expect an increase in demand, if we follow the Kate Middleton example, for fine gold rings, something a little bit unusual has happened: an interest in the style, but not the same metal, as Markle’s ring.

 A Search for Affordability